Stefon Diggs Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 - Diggs has been the target of 108 of his team's 448 passing attempts this season, or 24.1% of the target share.

-- Diggs has seen the ball thrown his way 21 times in the red zone this season, 26.6% of his team's 79 red zone pass attempts.
+- With 21 targets in the red zone this season, Diggs has been on the receiving end of 26.6% of his team's 79 red zone pass attempts.

-- The Bills have called a pass in 59.1% of their plays from scrimmage this year while running the ball 40.9% of the time.
+- The Bills have thrown the football in 59.1% of their plays from scrimmage this year while running the ball 40.9% of the time.
 This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Buccaneers.